-Samba drumming is taught to Class Three by a specialist instrumental teacher for one hour each week.
+Samba drumming is taught to Class Three by a specialist instrumental teacher for one hour each week and followed by a Samba Club.

 Children who are involved with samba are encouraged to take part in various performances both in and out of school.
 Examples are the Camborne Lantern Parade in December and Murdoch Day, Redruth in June.
 All these activities provide valuable opportunities to link with the local community, parents and also to liaise with other schools.
 These opportunities will vary each year and will reinforce the fact to the children that music should be shared and should be seen as an exciting way of communicating and expressing feelings.